Gabriel-RABHI/GhostBodyObject.Experiments/README.md

 This tests show the efficiency of the GBO Objects.
 There is few more "magic" they are able to perform in field of string aggregation, insertions, append and prepend.
 The GhostString and GhostSpan are inner Ghost accessor and modifier, that present high performance profil.
 The zero copy string (UTF8 / UTF16) and span large operations set is a "next generation" data processing paradigm.

 ## Main Index
 At the core of the GBO Repository is a Entity index.
 This index record all the existing Entities.
-It is a Hash based sharded Map, storing 8 bytes per entity (around 1.2 GB per 100M Ghosts registered).
+It is a Hash based sharded Map, storing 8 bytes per entity.
 It is lock-free, transactional, support MVCC (multiple version per ID, for transactional views).
-The GBO use the garbage collector as a powerful lifetime Entity (the Body) manager to release the unseen memory space.
+All the GBO use the garbage collector as a powerful lifetime Entity (the Body) manager to release the unused memory space.
 This Map is a core piece of the GBO technology.

 One of the most important feature is Enumeration and per ID resolution.
 For Enumeration, it scale linearly with threads.